dm13450/dm13450.github.io/_posts/2017-11-21-Referee-Tracking.md

 date: 2017-11-21
 ---

 Tracking data is the alleged holy grail in football analysis.
-But what about if we have
+But what about if we have a referee's position throughout a match?
+What can we do with this kind of data?

 In this post I'll be exploring my positioning using data I've collected in a match.
-Ill go through the process of loading, cleaning and using a few machine learning techniques to make sense of where I was on the pitch.
+I will go through the process of loading, cleaning and using a few machine learning techniques to make sense of where I was on the pitch.
+I'll be using a python notebook and various packages to do the work.

 Firstly, lets load the necessary packages for our analysis.

 {% highlight python %}
 %matplotlib notebook